Primary decision makers: Earliest voters may not look exactly like us, but they're keeping it real

 DES MOINES, Iowa -- There’s Hillary, Ron.
 Oh, and John, too.

 “I forgot about John,” said Mary Dunley, of former North Carolina Sen. Edwards, ticking off the names as if they were party guests instead of the presidential candidates who’ve personally crossed her path to ask for her vote and answer her questions.

 “I guess we don’t realize maybe how lucky we are,” Dunley said.

 But meeting candidates in Iowa and New Hampshire isn’t so lucky as it is just typical.
 Since these tiny states get first say on who’s propelled out of the pack, they get a ton of attention by mail, ringing telephones and in person at breakfast joints, colleges, state fairs and even people’s homes.

 And Dunley’s first-name treatment of the next American president is why you might trust this 72-year-old white, registered-Republican retiree living in Des Moines to make the right call among a crowded GOP field.
 Iowans and New Hampshirites – a mere 4 million of them across both states – say they’ve learned through their tradition of early voting how to pick the message out of the campaign hoopla – and how to push the hopefuls out of their carefully crafted bubbles.

 Campaigning is more intense than usual since this race to the White House remains wide open, with zero presidential or vice presidential incumbents for the first time since 1952.

-The two teeny states are among the whitest in the nation, with few immigrants or minorities.
+The two teeny states are among the whitest in the nation (in the 90th percentiles), with few immigrants or minorities.

-• Iowa is 3 million strong, only about 1 percent of the nation’s population.
+• Iowa is 3 million strong, only about 1 percent of the nation’s 299 million population.
 New Hampshire’s population is 1.2 million.
 No city is bigger than 200,000 people.

 • Iowa’s livelihood stems from farming and agricultural manufacturing; New Hampshire has one of the highest state per capita income levels.